shank252127/Angular/Docs/README.md

 # Contents of Folder #
-Here you can find docs and material explaining some concepts of Angular.
+Here you can find docs and materials explaining some advanced concepts of Angular and its application.

 ### Docs are : ###
 1.